Where to Stay in Dubai First Time: 8 BEST Areas

 The only seven-star hotel, Burj Al Arab is the world’s most luxurious hotel on an artificial island and close to Jumeirah Beach.
 The hotel has 199 luxury suites with a rain shower and a Jacuzzi in each suite and award-winning restaurants.

-Best places to stay in Jumeirah Beach:
+Best places to stay in Jumeirah Beach for first-timers:

 🔍MORE HOTEL DEALS IN JUMEIRAH BEACH